-There are several factors that you should consider if you’re in search of the best drill press for your workshop.
+There are several factors that you should consider if you’re in search of the best drill presses for your workshop.

 There are so many different types of drill presses from hundreds of manufacturers – the choice is so varied that choosing the best one can be quite the task.

-This article will help you find the best drill press in the market, according to your needs.
+This article will help you find the best drill presses in the market, according to your needs.

 Best Drill Press On The Market

 Winner – Wen 4210T Drill Press with Laser

 The Wen drill press is a great tool for all sorts of projects.
 You can adjust the drill according to five speed settings – from 600 to 3100 RPM.